Vanguard Low Cost Index Funds, Cathie Woods & Elon Musk

 In true Wall Street fashion, the industry has adapted and now actively embraces the false dogma that index funds are unbeatable.
 When taken to extremes, even good ideas can be bad for investors.
 We believe that index funds serve a valuable purpose – beta should be cheap.
 But we also believe the arguments suggesting they are the be-all-end-all are incredibly misleading.

 These are truths born out in the history of financial data.
 Forgotten for the moment, the impending lesson will be painful.
 The path to minimizing these losses and compounding investor wealth at higher through-cycle rates of return with a safer process has rarely been more obvious than today.
+With the intention of being repetitive: neither this piece or our other work explaining the hazards of indexing is designed to impugn the importance of low cost index funds.
+Even more specifically, we have nothing but respect for Vanguard and believe the Vanguard Small Cap Index Fund is one of the best offerings in its class.

 Over the next several months, Kailash Capital, LLC and its affiliate, L2 Asset Management, LLC, will author a series of papers explaining the limitations of the analytical pillars underpinning the arguments that suggest active managers cannot add value vs. index funds.
 We look forward to what will undoubtedly be a vigorous debate around issues that many have taken for granted, like the reliance on the SPIVA reports.